NHSDigital/integration-adaptor-nhais/INBOUND.md

 ### Data Items for FHIR Message Types

-REQUIRED - NHAIS will always provide this value for the transaction and the adaptor will always translated it FHIR OPTIONAL - NHAIS may optionally provide this value for the transaction and the adaptor will translate it to FHIR if provided BLANK - the value is not used by this transaction type
+REQUIRED - PCRM/NHAIS will always provide this value for the transaction and the adaptor will always translate it FHIR OPTIONAL - PCRM/NHAIS may optionally provide this value for the transaction and the adaptor will translate it to FHIR if provided
+BLANK - the value is not used by this transaction type

 | Data Item                                    | Approval | Rejection | FP69 Prior Notification | FP69 Flag Removal | Deduction | Deduction Request Rejection |